 Most EHR systems also allow you to input a patient’s medical history and vital signs.
 This information can help physicians determine treatment plans and track how they are responding.

 Because electronic health records generate large volumes of patient data, healthcare professionals can better analyze medical records.
 This can be useful for generating demographic and insurance reports at the click of a button.

 However, while extremely useful, EHR software must follow industry guidance and compliance.
 The Health Insurance Portability and Accountability Act (HIPAA) is a federal law that outlines how sensitive patient information should be stored and managed.

-As a medical assistant, EHR software can be a minefield to navigate.
+EHR software can be a minefield to navigate.
 But there are steps you can take to help you adjust including: